CharlesP8412/tinyapp/readme.md

 - Run the development web server using the `node express_server.js` command.

 ## Known Issues
+- Email (Login) and urls are case sensitive
+- No URL Validation

 ## Features to be added
+- Analytics - # of times a short URL is visited
+- Analytics - # of unique visitors for each URL
+- Analytics - Track every visit w.
+DTG and visitor_ID
 - Method Overrides